WebAssembly/spec/spectec/test-prose/TEST.md

   - Either:
     - externidx_u0 is (FUNC x).
     - externtype_u1 is (FUNC dt).
-    - the defined type C.FUNCS[x] is defined in the context.
+    - the defined type C.FUNCS[x] exists.
     - C.FUNCS[x] is dt.
   - Or:
     - externidx_u0 is (GLOBAL x).
     - externtype_u1 is (GLOBAL gt).
-    - the global type C.GLOBALS[x] is defined in the context.
+    - the global type C.GLOBALS[x] exists.
     - C.GLOBALS[x] is gt.
   - Or:
     - externidx_u0 is (TABLE x).
     - externtype_u1 is (TABLE tt).
-    - the table type C.TABLES[x] is defined in the context.
+    - the table type C.TABLES[x] exists.
     - C.TABLES[x] is tt.
   - Or:
     - externidx_u0 is (MEM x).
     - externtype_u1 is (MEM mt).
-    - the memory type C.MEMS[x] is defined in the context.
+    - the memory type C.MEMS[x] exists.
     - C.MEMS[x] is mt.
   - Or:
     - externidx_u0 is (TAG x).
     - externtype_u1 is (TAG at).
-    - the tag type C.TAGS[x] is defined in the context.
+    - the tag type C.TAGS[x] exists.
     - C.TAGS[x] is at.

 Externidx_ok/func
 - the external index (FUNC x) is valid with the external type (FUNC dt) if:
-  - the defined type C.FUNCS[x] is defined in the context.
+  - the defined type C.FUNCS[x] exists.
   - C.FUNCS[x] is dt.

 Externidx_ok/global
 - the external index (GLOBAL x) is valid with the external type (GLOBAL gt) if:
-  - the global type C.GLOBALS[x] is defined in the context.
+  - the global type C.GLOBALS[x] exists.
   - C.GLOBALS[x] is gt.

 Externidx_ok/table
 - the external index (TABLE x) is valid with the external type (TABLE tt) if:
-  - the table type C.TABLES[x] is defined in the context.
+  - the table type C.TABLES[x] exists.
   - C.TABLES[x] is tt.

 Externidx_ok/mem
 - the external index (MEM x) is valid with the external type (MEM mt) if:
-  - the memory type C.MEMS[x] is defined in the context.
+  - the memory type C.MEMS[x] exists.
   - C.MEMS[x] is mt.

 Externidx_ok/tag
 - the external index (TAG x) is valid with the external type (TAG at) if:
-  - the tag type C.TAGS[x] is defined in the context.
+  - the tag type C.TAGS[x] exists.
   - C.TAGS[x] is at.

 Export_ok